 Writing Projects

 At the moment, I'm gearing up to jump into the query trenches with ANYWHEN.
-While I'm on that roller coaster, I'll be writing THE FOUNDING DAUGHTERS, my column, and various short stories.
+While I'm on that journey, I'll be writing THE FOUNDING DAUGHTERS, my column, and various short stories.

 Check out both YA novel descriptions below.